onnx/onnx/README.md

 to verify it works.

 #### Common Errors
-Note that this command does not work from the source checkout directory; in this case you'll see `ModuleNotFoundError: No module named 'onnx.onnx_cpp2py_export'`.
+Note that the `import onnx` command does not work from the source checkout directory; in this case you'll see `ModuleNotFoundError: No module named 'onnx.onnx_cpp2py_export'`.
 Change into another directory to fix this error.

 Building ONNX on Ubuntu works well, but on CentOS/RHEL and other ManyLinux systems, you might need to open the [CMakeLists file](https://github.com/onnx/onnx/blob/master/CMakeLists.txt#L124) and replace all instances of "/lib" with "/lib64".

 If you want to build ONNX on Debug mode, remember to set the environment variable `DEBUG=1`.
 For debug versions of the dependencies, you need to open the [CMakeLists file](CMakeLists.txt) and append a letter `d` at the end of the package name lines.
 For example, `NAMES protobuf-lite` would become `NAMES protobuf-lited`.

+You can also use the [onnx-dev docker image](https://hub.docker.com/r/onnx/onnx-dev) for a Linux-based installation without having to worry about dependency versioning.

 # Testing